-Promotion of a strategic use of public procurement to pursue cohesion policy objectives.
+Promotion of strategic use of public procurement to pursue cohesion policy objectives.

 Strategic dimensions for well-being and growth.

-Review of the business processes and functions, followed by recommendations for improvement and technical assistant in order to re-engineer the Contracts Department in Malta.
+Review of the business processes and functions, followed by recommendations for improvement and technical assistant to re-engineer the Contracts Department in Malta.

 Review of the federal e-procurement system CompraNet, managed by the Ministry of Public Administration of Mexico.